Continuing Education Activity

-Many studies suggested that periconceptional folic acid supplementation with the fortification of a diet rich in folic acid has significant results (50% to 70%) in preventing the neural tube disorders.
-The recommended dose of folic acid to all the women who are who want pregnancy is 0.4 to 0.8 mg per day.
-But the women who already have had a child with NTD or positive family history should take 4 mg of folic acid daily one month prior to the conception through the first three months of pregnancy to prevent the recurrence.
-Some studies suggest that it takes around 20 weeks to achieve a normal red-blood-cell level of folic acid to prevent neural tube defects.
-So women should receive folic acid 5 to 6 months prior to the conception.
+Many studies suggested that periconceptional folic acid supplementation with the fortification of a diet rich in folic acid has significant results (50% to 70%) in preventing neural tube disorders.
+The recommended dose of folic acid to all women desiring pregnancy is 0.4 to 0.8 mg per day.
+However, women who already have had a child with NTD or positive family history should take 4 mg of folic acid daily one month prior to the conception through the first three months of pregnancy to prevent the recurrence.
+Some studies suggest that it takes approximately 20 weeks to achieve a normal red-blood-cell level of folic acid to prevent neural tube defects.
+So women should receive folic acid 5 to 6 months before conception.

 Fetal and Postnatal Surgery for Myelomeningocele

-Surgical repair of myelomeningocele in fetus seize leakage of spinal fluid and therefore arrest the herniation of cerebellum preventing the formation of hydrocephalus.
-Postnatal surgical closure of spina bifida should be done within 72 hours.
-Randomized control trials in the united states proposed that improved ambulation, cognitive behavior is more in prenatal as compared to postnatal surgery.
-Recently published data indicate that prenatal repair may improve the bladder function and less trabeculation of the bladder as compared to conventional postnatal surgery.
+Surgical repair of myelomeningocele in fetus stops leakage of spinal fluid and therefore arrests the herniation of cerebellum, preventing hydrocephalus formation.
+Postnatal surgical closure of spina bifida should occur within 72 hours.
+Randomized control trials in the United States proposed that improved ambulation and cognitive behavior are more with prenatal than postnatal surgery.
+Recently published data indicate that prenatal repair may improve bladder function with less trabeculation of the bladder than conventional postnatal surgery.

-Hydrocephalus is treated by a ventriculoperitoneal shunt, which drains the CSF from ventricles to the peritoneal cavity.
+Hydrocephalus is treated by a ventriculoperitoneal shunt, draining the CSF from the ventricles to the peritoneal cavity.

 The use of antipyretics in hyperthermia reduces the chances of NTDs.

-Once the prenatal ultrasound and other investigations confirm the diagnosis of NTD, mother and family members should be counseled about the management, possible prognosis, complications, and referral to other specialties for a comprehensive approach of the disease.
+Once the prenatal ultrasound and other investigations confirm the diagnosis of NTD, the mother and family members should receive counsel regarding the management, possible prognosis, complications, and referral to other specialties for a comprehensive approach to the disease.

 Control of Gestational Diabetes

-The pregnant mother with diabetes has chances of NTDs.
-So control of gestational diabetes helps to prevent and reduce the incidence of NTDs.
+The pregnant mother with diabetes has an increased chance of a child with NTDs.
+Therefore, control of gestational diabetes helps to prevent and reduce the incidence of NTDs.

 Postnatal Assessment and Management

-In the absence of prenatal screening, NTDs child should be assessed immediately after birth about site of defects, size, leakage of cerebrospinal fluid, any infections and should be managed accordingly.
-Make sure of aseptic measures during the assessment.
+In the absence of prenatal screening, children with NTDs require immediate assessment after birth about the site of any defects, size, and leakage of cerebrospinal fluid, and any infections, which should be managed accordingly.
+Ensure aseptic measures during the assessment.
 The use of non-latex gloves reduces the risk of latex sensitization.
-Broad antibiotics coverage to prevent infections, sterile and saline-soaked dressing, the neurological assessment helps in a wide range to facilitate postnatal life.
+Broad-spectrum antibiotics coverage to prevent infections, sterile and saline-soaked dressing, the neurological assessment helps in a wide range to facilitate postnatal life.
 The surgical management of closed neural tube defects is challenging and complex.
-Practitioners must be familiar not only with the underlying embryology associated with the specific defect but also the contemporary surgical management to reduce the risk of CSF fistula formation or neurologic compromise, which leads to high morbidity.
+Practitioners must be familiar with the underlying embryology associated with the specific defect and the contemporary surgical management to reduce the risk of CSF fistula formation or neurologic compromise, which leads to high morbidity.

-Neural tube disorders are classified on the basis of site and covering and its contents.
+Neural tube disorders are classified based on-site and covering and its contents.
 So they have to be differentiated from each other at first for proper approach and interventions.
 They may be open or closed, spinal cord originated, or brain originated.
 Open spinal dysraphisms are myelomeningocele, hemimyelocele and lipomyelomeningocele, meningocele, lipomyelocele are the few closed types.
-Anencephaly is seen.
+Anencephaly is also possible.
 Few other differentials are briefed as follows:

 It is the rare and lethal spondylocostal dysplasia associated with spina bifida, heart defects, cleft palate, and renal abnormalities.
-The involvement of thoracic vertebra and the absence of ribs along with the presence of kyphosis helps to differentiate this disease from neural tube defects through such clinical presentation that may be minimally present or absent, making it difficult for diagnosis.
+The involvement of thoracic vertebra and the absence of ribs with kyphosis helps to differentiate this disease from neural tube defects through such clinical presentation that may be minimally present or absent, making it difficult for diagnosis.

-Meckel-Gruber syndrome is an autosomal recessive disease comprising of a group of disorders involving the malfunction of cilia.
+Meckel-Gruber syndrome is an autosomal recessive disease comprised of a group of disorders involving the malfunction of cilia.
 Neural tube defects, mostly occipital encephalocele, are part of this syndrome.
-Besides encephalocele, this syndrome consists of involvement of other systems which has cilia as main functioning role such as respiratory tract, oviduct or efferent ducts, renal tubules, brain ventricles, etc. Presence of respiratory disease, infertility, polycystic kidney disease hydrocephalus is important to rule out isolated neural tube disorders from Meckel-Gruber syndrome.
+Besides encephalocele, this syndrome consists of other systems that have cilia as the main functioning role, such as respiratory tract, oviduct or efferent ducts, renal tubules, and brain ventricles, etc. The presence of respiratory disease, infertility, polycystic kidney disease hydrocephalus is important to rule out isolated neural tube disorders from Meckel-Gruber syndrome.